FarisKarkelja/Programming-I/README.md

 These flowcharts provide a visual representation of the key processes in the Pet Health Tracker application, helping users and developers understand the system's functionality and logic.

+Comments and explanations in code are like signs that guide developers and programmers through the logic and purpose of each part.
+In the provided code, comments present the roles of classes and functions, making it easier to understand and modify the code for possible future purposes.
+This promotes readability and collaboration among developers.

+## Comments and Explanations:

+### Class Definitions: The ‘User’, ‘Pet’, ‘Record’, ‘Appointment’ classes represent the main entities in the overall system, containing user information, pet details, appointment details and health records.

+### Loading and Saving Users: ‘load_users()’ and ‘save_users()’ do certain tasks, where the first one reads user information from a particular file, and the second one writes that information to that file.

+### User Registration and Login: ‘register()’ firstly checks whether the username already exists, and if that is not the case, it registers a new user to the system. ‘login()’ logs in the already existing registered user and it checks whether the user credentials are valid or not.

+### Adding Pet and Health Record: ‘add_pet()’ and ‘add_record()’ functions allow users to add an unlimited amount of new pets and their health records.

+### Adding Vaccinations and Appointments: ‘add_vaccination’ and ‘add_appointment’ functions allow users to add a non-limited amount of detailed information about past or present vaccinations and appointments.

+### Calculating The Next Appointment: ‘calculate_next_appointment’ function fulfills the code with the ability of calculating the date of the future veterinary appointment.

+### Displaying Pet Information: A detailed display of a user's pet and its important information is provided by the function ‘display_pet_info()’.

+### Main Menu Loop: Several available options are displayed by the ‘main_menu()’ function which handles user input and executes actions based on the selected option.